Ryan Coisson: Building Wealth and Managing Risk

 01:18:13.42 – Ryan Coisson

-Things took off and you know John went on to have a tremendous career and I believe he’s still you know building successful businesses just sort of in private.
-Um, and so I think you should do the same thing right?
+Things took off and John went on to have a tremendous career and I believe he’s still building successful businesses just sort of in private.
+And so I think you should do the same thing, right?
 You should figure out well what kind of position I am in and what my personal financial situation is.
-Statements look like you don’t need to create some traditional p and l or something like that and you don’t need to make it too complicated but just get a sense of where you’re at.
-I think that that’s so important because then you can kind of decide.
-Well, what do I want to do about this if anything not everybody needs to or or maybe um.
-You know wants to um I guess needs to is probably the wrong way to say it not everybody wants to most people need to um, but you know if if what I’ve said resonates you know I’m going to be doing a lot more writing and you know releasing trainings and and content on onlineoption.com
+Statements look like you don’t need to create some traditional P and L or something like that, and you don’t need to make it too complicated but just get a sense of where you’re at.
+I think that’s so important because then you can decide.
+Well, what do I want to do about this if anything not everybody needs to?
+Or maybe wants to, I guess needs to is probably the wrong way to say it.
+Not everybody wants to most people need but if what I’ve said resonates, I’m going to be doing a lot more writing and releasing trainings and content on Onlineoption.com

 People are welcome to kind of follow along.
-Um you know, um, presently we send a ton of content via email to our students and members we’re going to be doing a lot more to folks who are not students and members and making it.
-We’re going to be actually using our marketing skills to allow people to opt in and.
-And learn about what we’re doing.
-But um, yeah, if you’re looking for sort of a strong and steady voice and opinion on what’s going on in my world of investing and in my world of trading and why I think it’s important to be a long-term investor first to build the pillars of that.
+Presently we send a ton of content via email to our students and members, we’re going to be doing a lot more to folks who are not students and members and making it.
+We’re going to be actually using our marketing skills to allow people to opt in and learn about what we’re doing.
+But if you’re looking for sort of a strong and steady voice and opinion on what’s going on in my world of investing and in my world of trading and why I think it’s important to be a long-term investor first to build the pillars of that.
 Before you turn to any sort of other types of investing or trading and yeah, we’d love to share that with you.

 01:19:55.88 – Brian David Crane

-So I do have 1 more question because you touched on something with an online option.
+So I do have one more question because you touched on something with an Online Option.
 Very interesting to me when you’re going through this process.
 What does this look like?
-Do you sit down with a spreadsheet and you basically say here’s my um.
-How does this look like you sit down and you go like here’s my here’s my monthly income statement and it’s from your business.
+Do you sit down with a spreadsheet and you basically say here’s my..
+How does this look like you sit down and you go?
+Like here’s my monthly income statement and it’s from your business.
 It’s from your different investments.
-It’s you look at your outgoing your incoming How do you do this like what is it and assume that you’re a business owner right?
+You look at your outgoing your incoming.
+How do you do this like, what is it and assume that you’re a business owner right?
 You’re not working.
 You don’t have a salary but like to assume that you’re a business owner.
-What do you like? yeah you um, you start from what do?
-What do you do?
+What do you like?
+You start from what do you do?

 01:20:36.37 – Ryan Coisson

-Yeah I think I mean the first step is if you’re a business owner then I would create a little bit more of a traditional p and l like what are your assets.
-What are your liabilities and think of it from the personal standpoint First right?
+Yeah I think I mean the first step is if you’re a business owner then I would create a little bit more of a traditional P and L like what are your assets?
+What are your liabilities?
+And think of it from the personal standpoint first, right?
 So what assets do you have?
 Do you have a retirement account?
 Do you have this brokerage account?
 Maybe you’ve got a health savings account.
 Maybe you’ve got some cash in the bank.
 You’ve got a money market.
 Whatever, what does all of that look right? and then what are your expenses look like and figure that out.
-Um, you know I think early days for someone who hasn’t really done this kind of stuff before.
-You know there’s a strategy to play some offense and play defense right? anything on the defensive side like you might look at your expenses and go okay I’ve paid one hundred and eighty dollars a month in streaming services right?
-Like do you need that hulu account.
-Maybe maybe not the right thing that you want to trim off.
-I’m not a believer of scrimping like I’m not someone who’s going to sit here and say oh don’t go have that coffee.
-You know I live here in Texas at the moment and yeah, everything here is more and more expensive and so but it doesn’t mean that I’m not going to.
+I think early days for someone who hasn’t really done this kind of stuff before.

 01:21:50.51 – Brian David Crane